rowidanagah/Head_First_Object_Oriented_Design_and_Analysis/README.md

 #### The Liskov substitution Principle *lsp*

-*lsp* is all about well-orginized & well-designed inheritance. when you inherit from a base class, you must be able to substitute your subclass.
+*lsp* is all about well-organized & well-designed inheritance. when you inherit from a base class, you must be able to substitute your subclass.

 - It's all about substitution.